MCAT Prep Course Reviews

 As far as how well their practice tests mimic the real deal, from my review of posted scores, Gold Standard practice tests were within a point or two of the real MCAT tests.
 The one consistent shortcoming was in verbal reasoning, where people generally scored a point or two lower on the real test than on the practice test.
 So, you might want to pick up a verbal reasoning package from Princeton Review or ExamKrackers to supplement your Gold Standard Study.

-To check out their packages and pricing and to sign up, click here or on the banner below.
+To check out their packages and pricing and to sign up, click here.

 ExamKrackers MCAT